 Your basic daily bodily functions make up about 70% of calories burned and this can be defined as our metabolism or Basal Metabolic Rate (BMR).

-Calories burned from physical activity is the most variable and easiest to increase.
+Calories burned from physical activity are the most variable and easiest to increase.

 So to burn more calories, you must increase BMR and physical activity.
 Both can be achieved through a rowing machine!